Can you help kids calm down using mindfulness?

 - Explain that everyone will pause for a moment to gather their calm energy back

-- What were you (we) feeling that caused things?
+- What were you (we) feeling that caused the issue?

 - How and why did things escalate?